₹200 Crore Solar Projects: Why a 17-18% IRR is a Credit Committee Delusion

 About Infinia Solar

-We help Commercial and Industrial consumers procure the right renewable energy solutions, from the right developers, and on the right PPA terms.
+Infinia Solar is India’s leading buy-side renewable-energy advisory.
+We help large Commercial & Industrial buyers procure the right renewable energy — from the right developers, on the right PPA terms — representing the buyer, never the developer.